Financial Samurai

 Economic And Political Issues Are Self-Correcting

 I would be shocked if the war in Ukraine is still going on by the end of the year.
-Russia doesn’t want to permanently lose 30 years of economic progress.
-As a result, we should see a normalization of energy prices well before the year’s end.
+Russia doesn't want to permanently lose 30 years of economic progress.
+Energy prices have already been normalizing.

-As inventories build back up, I expect supply-side issues to diminish by the end of the year as well.
-While we may not get to the Fed’s consensus inflation estimate of 4.3% for 2022, I don’t think inflation will stay elevated at 8%.
+As inventories build back up, I expect supply-side issues to further diminish.
+We didn't get to the Fed's consensus inflation estimate of 4.3% for 2022.
+But, the year ended at 6.45% inflation, which is better than it was earlier at 8%.

 Finally, rising prices on anything serves to naturally reduce demand.
-Below is a great chart highlighting accelerating prices for used vehicles.
+For example, demand for used vehicles accelerated a lot in 2022 while demand for new cars decreased.

 The Price Of Used Cars Is Increasing